Floydlang/floyd/docs/Floyd Speak.md

 If the expression evaluates to false, the program will log to the output, then be aborted via an exception.

+### probe()

+In your code you write probe(my_temp, "My intermediate value", "key-1") to let clients log my_temp.
+The probe will appear as a hook in tools and you can chose to log the value and make stats etc. Argument 2 is a descriptive name, argument 3 is a string-key that is scoped to the function and used to know if several probe()-statements log to the same signal or not.

 ### to_string()

 Converts its input to a string.
 This works with any type of values.
 It also works with types, which is useful for debugging.